-The Experiential Education and Field Studies Program is designed to provide an integrative experience of study and reflection on the theology and practice of ministry.
-Students engaged in experiential education and field studies join in a process of spiritual, academic, personal and professional formation while simultaneously developing, practicing and refining the arts and skills of ministry.
-Students who are in good standing may register for field studies upon the completion of seven units.
+The Office of Experiential Education engages students in an integrative experience of study, practice, and reflection on all dimensions of public ministry.
+In collaboration with local congregations and agencies, students examine their spiritual, academic, personal and professional formation while simultaneously developing and refining the arts and skills of ministry.
+Students may engage with the office at anytime to curate experiences outside of the classroom that may enrich the seminary experience.